korydraughn/irods_docs/docs/developers/library_examples.md

     rodsEnv env;
     _getRodsEnv(env);

+    // This is the safest place to load all client-side API plugins.
+    // This step is required for proper interaction with a 4.3.0 server.
+Forgetting to call this
+    // function will result in errors if subsequent API calls depend on client-side plugins. load_client_api_plugins();

     // Creates a connection to an iRODS server based on the user's
     // $HOME/.irods/irods_environment.json file.
     irods::experimental::client_connection conn{env.rodsHost,